jp1884/techvolution-vegas-baby/xx_Techvolution I - A New Philosophy_old/7 - The Big Picture.md

 ## We Dream To Fight in The Grandstory

-communities needed, think membranes. _One Strange Rock_
+communities needed, think membranes. ecosystems, _One Strange Rock_

 Why do we dreamers do it.
 Think of the foolishness.
 Luke Skywalker was a farmer, fighting an evil galactic empire.
 Romeo and Juliette died for love, at 15.
 There are lot of Cinderella's who dream of their prince, years into their marriage.